haugene/docker-transmission-openvpn/docs/run-container.md

 If your local network is in the `10.x.y.z` space for example then you need to set `LOCAL_NETWORK=10.x.0.0/16` or `LOCAL_NETWORK=10.x.y.0/24`.
 These are called CIDR addresses and you can read up on them.
 The short story is that /24 will allow for any value in the last digit place while /16 will allow any value in the two last places.
 Be sure to only allow IPs that are in the [private IP ranges](https://en.wikipedia.org/wiki/Private_network).
 This option punches a hole in the VPN for the IPs that you specify.
-It is neccessary to reach your Web UI but narrower ranges are better than wide ones.
+It is necessary to reach your Web UI but narrower ranges are better than wide ones.

 With that said.
 If you know that you're on a "typical" network with your router at 192.168.1.1, then `LOCAL_NETWORK=192.168.1.0/24` is better than `LOCAL_NETWORK=192.168.0.0/16`.
 That way you only allow access from 192.168.1.x instead of 192.168.x.y.